The Ultimate Men’s Minimalist Wardrobe: 33 Capsule Pieces You Need

 When dressing for hot weather, it can be notoriously tricky to look good and stay cool at the same time.
 But being stylish and comfortable needn’t be mutually exclusive, not when you have a linen shirt at your disposal.

 This lightweight fabric is great at wicking sweat away from the skin and will dry in a flash.
 It’s also extremely breathable and if you choose a light colour it’ll deflect some of the heat, too.

 The luxe sneaker

-Clean and luxurious, a luxe leather sneaker is something simple that has the power to completely change the overall vibe of an outfit.
-It can be used to dress down tailoring, giving a suit a modern twist, or it can elevate laid-back pieces like jeans, T-shirts and even sweatpants.
+Clean and luxurious, a premium leather sneaker is something simple that has the power to completely change the overall vibe of an outfit.

 White is the best way to go here – just make sure the silhouette is simple and that branding and detail is kept to the bare minimum.